Britain's FTSE edges down from highest close of 2016

 * Hargreaves Lansdown leads financials lower

-LONDON, April 20 Britain's top share index edged down on Wednesday from its highest close this year, hit by a drop in financial stocks and a tumble in Paddy Power Betfair .
+LONDON, April 20 Britain's top share index edged down from its highest close in the year on Wednesday, hit by a renewed fall in the price of oil and a drop in financial stocks.

-The index is up around 16 percent from 3-1/2 year lows in February, but remains down 10 percent from an all-time high hit a year ago.
+The index is up nearly 16 percent from 3-1/2 year lows in February, but remains down 10 percent from an all-time high hit a year ago.

-Top individual faller was Hargreaves Lansdown, down 3.5 percent.
-Financials in general trimmed 2.5 points off the market, in keeping with the day's 'risk-off' tone.
+Energy shares were the biggest weight on the index, trimming 6.5 points off the index, as crude prices fell back after Kuwaiti oil workers ended a strike, allowing the market to refocus on concerns over market oversupply.

-Traders also cited Swiss peer GAM's poorly received results as having an impact on the UK sector.
-It said turbulent market conditions were likely to continue to weigh on client sentiment and flows in the near term.
+Market weakness at the start of the year was due in large part to concerns over a slump in oil, but with Brent comfortably back over $40 a barrel, traders said they expected the latest dip to be short-lived.

-Bookmaker Paddy Power Betfair was another big faller, dropping over 3 percent after Credit Suisse began its coverage of the stock with an "underperform" rating.
+"Oil is making it more difficult for the equity market to rally," said Chris Beauchamp, market analyst at IG.

-The investment bank cited concerns that benefits from a merger between Paddy Power and Betfair were overplayed, and said the share price reaction was overdone.
+Top individual faller was Hargreaves Lansdown, down 2.6 percent.
+Financials in general trimmed 2.5 points off the market, in keeping with the day's risk-off tone.

-Mining companies, however, were among the top risers on a series of price target upgrades from Investec, which said a bottom of the market had been tested and found.
+Traders also cited Swiss peer's GAM poorly received results as having impact on the UK sector.
+It said that turbulent market conditions are likely to continue to weigh on client sentiment and flows in the near term.

-Anglo American climbed 5.9 percent while Antofagasta , BHP Billiton, Rio Tinto and Glencore all gained between 0.9 percent to 2.7 percent.
+Burberry fell 0.7 percent after being cut to "neutral" from "buy" by Goldman Sachs, while telecom BT fell 1.8 percent after it also suffered a broker downgrade from Jefferies, to "hold" from "buy".

-Chip designer ARM rallied as well, up over 2 percent after it beat forecasts with a 14 percent rise in quarterly profit.
+Top riser was chip designer ARM, up 3.7 percent after it beat forecasts with a 14 percent rise in quarterly profit.

-"ARM's Q1 results were solid ... driven by strong out-performance (10 percent) for processor licensing revenue," analysts at UBS said in a note.
+"ARM's Q1 results were solid... driven by strong out-performance (10%) for processor licensing revenue," analysts at UBS said in a note.

 "The strength in licensing bodes well for medium term royalty revenue which has been a wider concern for potential investors in our view and supports our positive investment thesis."